How To Remove An Old Address From Your Credit Report

 How to dispute an incorrect address on your credit report

-If there is an address that you or authorized users never used as an address on your credit report, you can ask for it to be removed from the credit file.
-To do this, you’ll need to contact both the credit reporting agency and may also need to contact creditors.
+If there is an address on your credit report that you or authorized users never used as an address, you can ask for it to be removed from the credit file.
+To do this, contact the credit reporting agency.
+You may also need to contact creditors.
 You may need to send an address removal letter for credit.
 Here’s how:

 There are three main credit bureaus: Experian, Equifax, and Transunion.
 The incorrect address may show up on one credit file or with all three credit bureaus.
-You may be able to request the credit reporting agency to remove addresses from the credit report by calling it.
+You may be able to call the credit reporting agency to ask it to remove addresses from the credit report.

 Here are the phone numbers: